Walidadebayo/MappifySQL/README.md

 ```

-**Note**: By default, the Model class assumes that the table name is the plural form of the class name (e.g., Users class maps to the users table).
-If your table name is different, you can specify it by passing the table name as an argument to the super constructor.
+**Note**: By default, the Model class uses the table name derived from the class name and assumes that the table name in the database is the plural form of the class name.
+If your table name is different, you can override the tableName property in your model class.

 ```javascript
 const { Model } = require('mappifysql');